aurielfournier/CV/PDF_CV.md

 Taught a two-day workshop on reproducible research and programming in R, Unix Shell and Git. [materials]
 --->

-**Instructor** University of Conneticut - Department of Ecology and Evolutionary Biology
+**Instructor** University of Connecticut - Department of Ecology and Evolutionary Biology
 _Software Carpentry Workshop_  March 2016
 Taught a two-day workshop on reproducible research and programming in R, Unix Shell and Git.
 [Link to Materials](https://github.com/butterflyology/2016-03-21-UConn)